 Are continuing education credits available?

 Yes, continuing education credits are included in the cost of membership for all clinical and operational online courses.
-In addition, ABIM Maintenance of Certification (MOC) points are available for physicians.
+In addition, ABIM Maintenance of Certification (MOC) credits are available for physicians.

 How long is a membership period?

 CAPC membership begins from the date that all requirements for joining have been received by CAPC.
 Membership then continues for one year.
 It is not based on a calendar year; therefore, start dates vary for each entity.
 Membership is renewable annually.

 To learn more about membership and obtain an application, complete the online inquiry form or email Member Services directly at firstname.lastname@example.org.

 How do I make the case for CAPC membership to my organization?